Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Experiments

 \subsubsection{Wiki-text2}

 The Wiki-Text language modeling dataset is a collection of over 100 million tokens extracted from the set of verified Good and Featured articles on Wikipedia.

-We use a 2-layer LSTM \cite{LSTM}.
+A 2-layer LSTM \citep{LSTM} is applied as the backbone model.
 The size of word embeddings is 512 and the number of hidden units per layer is 512.
-We run every algorithm for 40 epochs, with batch size 20, gradient clipping 0.25, and Dropout ratio 0.5.
-We perform a grid search over Dropout ratios \{0, 0.1, 0.2, 0.3, 0.4, 0.5\} and find 0.5 to work best.
-We tune the initial learning rate from \{0.001, 0.01, 0.1, 0.5, 1, 10, 20, 40\} and decrease the learning rate by factor of 4 when the validation error saturates.
-We find initial learning rate 20 works best.
+The LSTM model is trained for 40 epochs, with batch size 20, gradient clipping 0.25, and Dropout ratio 0.5.
+The Dropout ratio is searched from \{0, 0.1, 0.2, 0.3, 0.4, 0.5\} and 0.5 is chosen for best performance.
+The initial learning rate is tuned from \{0.001, 0.01, 0.1, 0.5, 1, 10, 20, 40\} and decreases by a factor of 4 when the validation error saturates and selects 20 to be the best.
 Parameters are initialized from a uniform distribution $\left[ {-0.1, 0.1} \right]$.
-For label smoothing, we perform a grid search over weight values \{0.001, 0.005, 0.01, 0.05, 0.1\} and find 0.01 to work best.
-For the confidence penalty, we perform a grid search over weight values \{0.001, 0.005, 0.01, 0.05, 0.1\} and find 0.01 to work best.
-For our Hessian regularization, we perform a grid search over weight values \{0.001, 0.005, 0.01, 0.05, 0.1\}, probability values \{0.01, 0.05\}.
-Weight 0.01 and probability 0.05 work best.
-We report the mean and standard error of the mean over 5 random initialization.
+We perform the same grid search over weight values \{0.001, 0.005, 0.01, 0.05, 0.1\} for Label Smoothing, Confidence Penalty, and SEHT.
+The weight value of 0.01 works best for all these three methods.
+The probability value of 0.05 is found to outperform the value of 0.01 for Hessian regularization.
+We report the mean and standard error of perplexity over 5 random initialization in table~\ref{tab:lstmwiki}.

-In this experiments with LSTM, our SEHT-D has the best test perplexity and Label Smoothing shows best validation perplexity.
-SEHT-D improves the model 2.61 on test perplexity.
-Confidence Penalty performs only sightly better than the baseline method.
+In this experiment with LSTM backbone, SEHT-D obtains the best test perplexity and Label Smoothing shows the best validation perplexity.
+SEHT-D improves the model by 0.79 on test perplexity.
+Confidence Penalty performs only slightly better than the baseline method.